yugabyte/yugabyte-db/docs/content/stable/secure/enable-authentication/ycql.md

   </li>
 </ul>

 YCQL authentication is based on roles.
-Roles can be created with superuser, non-superuser and login privileges.
+Roles can be created with superuser, non-superuser, and login privileges.
 New roles can be created, and existing ones altered or dropped by administrators using YCQL commands.

 ## Enable YCQL authentication